Siddardha21/Siddardha21/README.md

 3. ETL with Talend, Informatica, and Pentaho `in progress....`
 4. Created a custom Token (LSToken) & a Voting Decentralized Application. `still working on the front end`
 5. IOT Blockchain Network for Supply Chain.
-6. Watson Assistant `in progress....`
+6. Watson Assistant for FAQ's`in progress....`
 <!--END_SECTION:activity-->

 </details>